chroma-core/chroma/rust/wal3/README.md

 To side-step this problem we will introduce intentional fragmentation of the manifest and snapshots to align to the garbage collection interval.
 This will guarantee that at most one interval worth of garbage that could be compacted is left uncompacted.
+In practice, this means constructing fragments such that they are pre-aligned to garbage collection boundaries.

 ### Interplay Between Snapshots and Setsum